josegonzalez/php-queuesadilla/docs/defining-jobs.md

 ?>
 ```

+### Object Instances

-> Note: When queuing up a class-based job, the job must be available in the namespace that you instantiate the Worker class in.
+> Note: When queuing up a object-based job, the job must be available in the namespace that you instantiate the Worker class in.
 If you are unsure, include a fully-qualified namespace.

-### Object Instances

 We can also create completely new instances of a class that will execute a job.